Welshy92/everyday-legends/README.md

 * As a user I should be able to register for an account and login.
 * As a user I should be able to view created posts.
-* As an admin I should be able to create an entry for a new champion that a user than then select when creating a new post.
+* As an admin I should be able to create an entry for a new champion that a user can then select when creating a new post.
 * As a registered user I should be able to create a post containing my guide/tips for a specific champion in a role.
 * As a registered user I should be able to like posts.
+* As a registered user I can comment on user posts.
 * As a user I can contact the site owners to provide feedback or suggestions

 #### First Time Visitor Goals